farooq-teqniqly/tq-modern-accounting-framework-kernel/docs/stories/PHASE1_CORE_DOMAIN_MODEL_SPRINT_STORY.md

 ### Phase 1.7: Unit Tests
 **Summary**: Create comprehensive unit tests for all base classes, aggregates, entities, value objects, and domain logic using xUnit and NSubstitute.

+**Status**: ✅ In Progress - 7 tests passing for `AggregateRoot` base class.
+Additional tests pending for remaining components.

 ---